 According to press materials about the Off-Broadway run, "Within a pulsating dance club atmosphere, David Byrne and Fatboy Slim deconstruct the astonishing journey of Filipina First Lady Imelda Marcos retracing her meteoric rise to power and subsequent descent into infamy and disgrace at the end of the People Power Revolution.
 Here Lies Love is neither a period piece nor a biography, neither a play nor a traditional musical, but an immersive theatrical event combining songs influenced by four decades of dance music, adrenaline-fueled choreography, and a remarkable 360-degree scenic and video environment to celebrate Imelda’s meteoric rise to political prominence and subsequent tragic consequences of her well-documented abuse of power."

+In the show, audiences stand and move with the actors.
 According to the Daily Mail, "The National and the Public started talking about a possible transfer 12 months ago.
 Those talks wavered several times, on both sides, but there was a determination by executives at the NT to secure the show."

 Further details are still to be announced.